robatwilliams/flickr-files-renamer/README.md

 It would be wise to make a copy of the original photos before running this tool.

+## How it works

+It matches photos by their "date taken", from the files' EXIF data and the same data exposed by the Flickr API.

 ## Limitations

 User authentication is not implemented, so it only works on public sets.